matuteiglesias/journal/content/Dev/2023-08-29_Mastered_Unix_and_Shell_Command_Techniques.md

 - Discussed using MD5 checksums for file integrity verification and alternative extraction methods when the `file` command is unavailable.

 ### Achievements
-- Gained comprehensive understanding of Unix and shell commands for file management and data extraction.
+- Gained comprehensive understanding of Unix and shell commands for [[file management]] and [[data extraction]].
-- Developed skills for troubleshooting ZIP file issues and ensuring file integrity.
+- Developed skills for [[troubleshooting]] ZIP file issues and ensuring file integrity.

 ### Pending Tasks
 - Further exploration of advanced file recovery techniques and command-line tool installations may be beneficial.